jkrukar/SwarmRobustness/README.md

 3. N - the total number of Epucks in experiment (should equal quantity attribute)
 4. layout - grid layout of Epucks (must add up to quantity attribute)
 5. quantity - the total number of Epucks in experiment
+6. In order to run multiple simulations, comment out the <visualization> tag Note - If running with visualizations on, ignore "QCoreApplication::exec: The event loop is already running" warning in console.

 ## Licensing